awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-contact-control-panel.md

 Agents use the Amazon Connect Contact Control Panel \(CCP\) to communicate with contacts\.
 But before agents can access to the CCP and handle contacts, there are a few things you need to do:
 + Add them as users to the instance\.
 For more information, see [Manage Users in Amazon Connect](manage-users.md)\.
 + Configure their permissions\.
 By default agents assigned to the Agent security profile can access the CCP and make outbound calls\.
 But you can create a custom security profile and add additional permissions\.
-For more information, see [Assign Permissions: Security Profiles](connect-security-profiles.md)\.
+For more information, see [Security Profiles](connect-security-profiles.md)\.
 + Give them their user name, password, and a link to the CCP so they can log in\.
 The default link is https://*name of your instance*\.awsapps\.com/connect/ccp\#/\.

 We recommend telling agents to bookmark the URL to the CCP so they can access it easily\.